 What is an online MIAM?

-We will contact the other person in the case within the first two weeks of your initial referral and will continue to contact the other client until two weeks after your MIAM to attempt to arrange their MIAM.
+We will contact the other person in the case within the first two weeks of your initial referral and will continue to contact the other client until two weeks after your MIAM to try to arrange their MIAM.

-We will still contact the other person in your case to offer them their own MIAM as we are required to contact both people to offer them the same information about mediation and its benefits
+We will still contact the other person in your case to offer them their own MIAM as we are required to contact both people to offer them the same information about mediation and its benefits.

 How do I arrange an online MIAM?